CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY •GOALS•June.2019

 That very first notation is described by Neil Turok.
 He says the universe is in a perpetual state of “big” bangs.
-Of course, we agree so long as the word, big, is understood to mean significant and “bang” is not a sound but emergence.
+Of course, we agree so long as the word, big, is understood to mean significant, NOT INFINITELY HOT, and “bang” is not a sound but emergence.

 A multiverse of universes followed.

 Too general and abstracted for our simple constructions, we are more concerned about the logical sequence of emergence and growth that first begets order, structure, relations, then substance, then qualities, and systems such that each notation has its own necessary-and-dynamic infrastructure and then each goes to define the overall dynamic infrastructure of what we call our universe.

 That first notation is key.
 Of course, within our simple construct, it is the ever-so-blistering-fast generation of primordial spheres that are the essential finite-infinite bridge.
 Then follows the 64 or so notations that are well below the thresholds of any kind of physical measurement.
 Here is the goldmine for mathematics and logic and our unified theory of mathematics and string theory.